 35 Undertakings have to ensure that the system of governance is internally reviewed on a regular basis.
 To this purpose, according to para n.
 3.13-3.14 of the Advice, they have to determine the appropriate frequency of the reviews taking into account the nature, scale and complexity of their business and assign responsibility for the review. be documented as appropriate.
 Suitable feedback loops should exist to ensure follow-up actions are continuously undertaken and recorded.
 In order to allow an adequate revision of the system of governance, appropriate reporting procedures encompassing at least all key functions should be established.
 The reports to be produced shall encompass an assessment of the effectiveness of the system of governance and should contain suggestions for improvements.
-They should be presented to the administrative, management or supervisory body at least annually, according to the principle of proportionality, and discussions on any challenge provided or improvements suggested should be documented as appropriate.
-Suitable feedback loops should exist to ensure follow-up actions are continuously undertaken and recorded.
+They should be presented to the administrative, management or supervisory body at least annually, according to the principle of

-undertaking may combine each function based on its own features.
+In relation to key functions, EIOPA does not requires mandatory organisational structure of separate units focusing on risk management, compliance, internal audit and actuarial function 36.
+Still, the undertaking may combine each function based on its own features.
 Moreover, the Solvency II regime provides a mandatory model for the written policies required by Art.
-41, sec.
-3, Solvency II (risk management, internal control, internal audit and, where relevant, outsourcing) and for any further policy the undertaking decides to implement (Guideline 9).
+41, relating to the risk management, internal control, internal audit and, where relevant, outsourcing, and for any further policy the undertaking decides to implement (Guideline 9).

 It is uncertain whether it is possible to infer from the Directive (Chapter IV, Section 2) that the "four-eyes principle" (i.e., the principle that, prior to "implementing" any significant decision concerning the undertaking, at least two persons must review any such decision) should be complied with by all (re)insurance undertakings.
 Supporting the view of the CEIOPS, the Implementing Measures states that, in line with the existing requirements for other financial sectors, in the context of the system of governance, insurance and reinsurance undertakings "shall ensure that at least two persons effectively run the undertaking" (art.
 258 par.
 4) 37.
-The EIOPA includes some more specific requirements with reference to the four-eyes principle.
-As for the decision-making process, according to the EIOPA, the four-eyes principle foresees that every significant decision is effectively taken by at least two persons "before the decision is being implemented" (Guideline 3).
+The EIOPA Guidelines include some more specific requirements with reference to the four-eyes principle.
+As for the decision-making process, the four-eyes principle foresees that every significant decision is effectively taken by at least two persons "before the decision is being implemented" (Guideline 3).
 Significant decisions are decisions that are unusual or that could have a material impact on the undertaking (Guideline 3) 38.